-Total Amount of Transfer and Advanced Standing Credit Allowable [MDiv and MA programs]
+Total Amount of Transfer and Advanced Standing Credit Allowable

 A student can only transfer a limited number of credits from all sources for credit toward the master's program.
 Under no circumstances can a student transfer in more than two-thirds of the degrees program credits from all sources, including ATS seminaries, CPE and other graduate programs.